Employment law advice about homosexuality and the workplace

 Employers are liable in an employment tribunal for acts of sexual orientation discrimination but so too are employees who carry out the discrimination.
 The Act makes employers ‘vicariously liable’ for the acts of discrimination of their employees.
 Employers, though, have a defence, if they can show they took all reasonable steps to prevent the discrimination.
-Employment lawyers call this the statutory defence.
+Sexual orientation discrimination lawyers call this the statutory defence.

 Direct and indirect discrimination